suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Extended Directives

+Here’s an improved version of your text:

-This specification extends these directives:
+This specification extends the following directives:

-- Directive Write (suit-directive-write) to decrypt the content specified by suit-parameter-content with suit-parameter-encryption-info.
+- Directive Write (suit-directive-write): Used to decrypt the content specified by suit-parameter-content using suit-parameter-encryption-info.

-- Directive Copy (suit-directive-copy) to decrypt the content of the component specified by suit-parameter-source-component with suit-parameter-encryption-info.
+- Directive Copy (suit-directive-copy): Used to decrypt the content of the component specified by suit-parameter-source-component using suit-parameter-encryption-info.

-Examples of the two directives are shown below.
-These example focus on the essential aspects.
-A complete example for AES Key Wrap with the Fetch and Copy Directives can be found in {{example-AES-KW-copy}}.
-An example illustrating the Write Directive is shown in {{example-AES-KW-write}}.
+Examples of these two directives are provided below, focusing on the essential aspects.
+A complete example for AES Key Wrap with the Fetch and Copy directives can be found in {{example-AES-KW-copy}}, while an example illustrating the Write directive is shown in {{example-AES-KW-write}}.

 {{encryption-info-consumed-with-write}} illustrates the Directive Write.
-The encrypted payload specified with parameter-content, namely h'EA1...CED' in the example, is decrypted using the SUIT_Encryption_Info structure referred to by parameter-encryption-info, i.e., h'D86...1F0'.
-The resulting plaintext payload is stored into component #0.
+The encrypted payload specified by parameter-content, represented as h'EA1...CED' in the example, is decrypted using the SUIT_Encryption_Info structure referenced by parameter-encryption-info, i.e., h'D86...1F0'.
+The resulting plaintext payload is then stored in component #0.

 ~~~
 / directive-override-parameters / 20, {